South Bend Transpo: Overview

 TRANSPO is a hub-and-spoke system, with routes radiating from the center towards the outward corners of the metropolitan area.
 It is made up of 18 fixed bus routes.
 It also operates an on-demand paratransit service.
 In Mishawaka, it serves as a de facto school bus service.
 South Street Station serves as a system hub, linking together most of the routes.

 The system runs Monday-Saturday, operating 5:50 AM – 10:00 PM on weekdays and 6:00 AM – 6:45 PM on Saturdays.
 It does not operate on Sundays or major holidays.
 All buses are equipped with bike racks.
 In 2014, Transpo began converting the aging fleet to compressed natural gas (CNG) with the arrival of 14 New Flyer buses.

 Routes

-TRANSPO has 18 individual routes and 1 additional “Gameday Express” service for Notre Dame home games.
+TRANSPO has 17 individual routes and one additional “Gameday Express” service for Notre Dame football home games.